Veniamin668/windows-debloater-runner/README.md

 Supported uninstallers include MSI, Inno Setup and NSIS.

 Applications with unsupported uninstallers are skipped instead of being forcefully deleted.

+In this v4 branch, I added the removal of UWP apps; since there is a Windows ARM runner—and because the ARM runner isn't a server edition—it comes with a lot of pre-installed junk.

 Warning